Exabyte-io/documentation/docs/data/classification.md

 - **structured**: we introduce the conventions and practices relevant the structured data in [this section of the documentation](../data-structured/overview.md).
 - **unstructured**: non-structured data is explained in two separate locations, for data [stored on the disks](../data-on-disk/overview.md) and [stored as objects](../data-in-objectstorage/overview.md) respectively.

-!!!example "Example structured and unstructured data"
+!!!note "Example structured and unstructured data"
     Unstructured data generated during calculation first resides on disk.
 Files containing the information can further be processed as explained in [this section](../properties/extractor.md), and further converted to a structured JSON-based format inside our platform.

 ## By domain